sg16-unicode/sg16-meetings/README.md

     - Jens agreed that some form of a non-text in-band signalling mechanism would be needed.
     - Victor clarified that his argument for preserving binary data is for the case where output is directed to a file.
-    - Hubert noted that poll 3 and poll 10 are related and that concensus for poll 10 will require facilities related to poll 3.
+    - Hubert noted that poll 3 and poll 10 are related and that consensus for poll 10 will require facilities related to poll 3.
   - **Poll 3.1: P2093R6: Regardless of format string encoding assumptions, `<format>` facilities may be used to format binary data.**
     - Attendance: 8 (1 abstention)